clnnn/letyca/README.md

 #### Notes

 - `letyca` can run in demo mode without needing database connection.
-In this mode, the platform will automatically add some demo connections that can be used to generate charts and insights and will restrict the user from managing connections.
+In this mode, the platform will display some examples that can be used to generate charts and insights and will restrict the user from managing connections.
 To enable this mode, set `DEMO_MODE=true` in the `.env` file.

 ### Supported databases